onelightLec/gspGenome_S23/README.md

 The Complex Genome Course of the Graduate Seminar Program (GSP) - Summer 2023

 The Complex Genome: Structure to Function (GSPgenome) is a Graduate Seminar Program course run by One Lights Edu in the Summer of 2023.
+Check the [GSP Brochure](/Graduate Seminar Program Brochure 3.0.pdf) for more information about the prgram.

 Author and course director: **Diwen (Steven) Gan** ([digan@ucsd.edu](mailto:digan@ucsd.edu)) <br> Teaching Assistant: TBA